Skip to main content

 • The BLUU Information Desk

-As long as you remain enrolled and pay your fees at TCU, your TCU ID card will automatically activate each semester.
+As long as you remain enrolled and pay your fees at TCU, your TCU ID account will automatically activate each semester.

 If you would like to have a hole punched in your ID card so that you can put it on a lanyard or on your key ring, please swing by the ID Center and allow us to punch that hole for you.